The Skinners' Kent Academy: History

 In September 2010, it was on the shortlist for the 2010 Kent Design Awards.

 Curriculum

 The school offers the International Baccalaureate Middle Years Programme (Years 7-9) and Career-related Programme (Sixth Form).
-While all maintained schools in England must follow the National Curriculum, and are inspected by Ofsted on how well they succeed in delivering a 'broad and balanced curriculum'.
-Schools endeavour to get all students to achieve the English Baccalaureate(EBACC) qualification- this must include core subjects a modern or ancient foreign language, and either History or Geography.
+All maintained schools in England must follow the National Curriculum, and are inspected by Ofsted on how well they succeed in delivering a 'broad and balanced curriculum'.
+Schools endeavour to get all students to achieve the English Baccalaureate(EBACC) qualification, including core subjects, a modern or ancient foreign language, and either history or geography.

 The Skinners' Kent Academy does this within the framework of the IB Middle Years Programme.
-Up until this year Kent Academy operated a two-year, Key Stage 3 where all the core National Curriculum subjects are taught, followed for three years preparing for GCSE exams.
+Up until this year Kent Academy operated a two-year Key Stage 3 where all the core National Curriculum subjects are taught, followed for three years preparing for GCSE exams.
 This was reversed on the intervention of Ofsted who announced that was not the intention and were restricting the target 'outstanding grade' to schools who followed the traditional path.